June 2010 United Kingdom budget: Measures introduced

+Taxes

 Income tax personal allowances for people under 65 years old will be raised by £1000 from April 2011, taking about 880,000 people out of the tax system and reducing income tax on the low-paid by £200 p.a.

 The main rate of VAT will increase from 17.5% to 20% on 4 January 2011.
 This had been widely predicted before the Budget.
 No taxes will be imposed on items that are currently zero-rated (e.g. food, children's clothes).

 A new bank levy was announced, to raise £2 billion p.a.
 Corporation Tax will fall progressively in 1% increments for each of the next four years, from 28% to 24%.
 The small companies' tax rate will be cut from 21% to 20%.

 Capital gains tax increases from 18% to 28% from the following day, for higher rate taxpayers only.

 There were no changes to duties on fuel (petrol and diesel), alcohol, and tobacco.
 Osborne cancelled the increase that Labour had planned on cider.